bernardoadribeiro/basicFlaskApp/README.md

 - Create .env file base on `.env.dist`: `cp .env.dist .env`
 - Start containers: `docker-compose up` (use `-d` aferter up to start the container in the background)
 - Stop containers: `docker-compose down`

+**Migrations**
+> - Run the following lines when needs to manage migrations:
+> - Usage: `flask db [OPTIONS] COMMAND [ARGS]...`
+- `docker exec -it web flask db init`, to create a folder with set to migration;
+- `docker exec -it web flask db migrate -m "Initial migration."`, to generate a migration;
+- `docker exec -it web flask db [upgrade|downgrade]`, to up/down changes based on migration files.

 **URLs**
 - Flask App: http://localhost:8000/